 Professor: Shlomo Libeskind

-The seminar is accessible to any honors college student with a good basic knowledge of high school pre-calculus mathematics.
-Our focus is mathematical but does not assume previous experience with proof.
-We will discuss strategies for approaching proofs and solving problems and guide students toward successfully solving unfamiliar problems on their own.
-We will explore the following:
+The seminar is accessible to any honors college student with a good knowledge of high school pre-calculus mathematics.
+We discuss strategies for approaching proofs and solving problems and guide students toward successfully solving unfamiliar problems on their own.
+We explore the following:

-We will emphasize that proofs and solutions to problems don’t come “out of the blue” and will discuss the thinking process leading to a proof or solution.
-Topics include the development of elementary algebra from antiquity to the Renaissance and topics in Number Theory from the times of Euclid and Diophantus to Gauss in the 18th century.
-We will use the text Number Theory and its History (by Oystein Ore, Dover $15.85) as well as handouts and internet resources.
-Most of the evaluation (80%) is by weekly assignments and short class presentations.
+We emphasize that proofs and solutions to problems don’t come “out of the blue” and discuss the thinking process leading to a proof or solution.
+Most of the evaluation (about 80%) is from weekly assignments and short class presentations from the assignments.